Estimated reading time: 8 minutes

 they tried, but silence couldn’t erase the past

 “The parents of the ‘second generation’ could not bear to look back into that vale of tears.
 ‘We are doing it for the children,’ I can hear them reassuring each other, excusing their silence.
-But the children understood that they were different, saw their mothers weep, their fathers’ averted gaze, and knew not to ask.”
+But the children understood that they were different, saw their mothers weep, their fathers’ averted gaze, and knew not to ask.” -Merilyn Moos

 Intergenerational Trauma: Holocaust history passed through dna

 For many families, the trauma showed up in unspoken ways.
 Survivors had nightmares, depression, or unusual concerns about food.
-Science now confirms what children of Holocaust survivors always sensed: their family’s Holocaust history didn’t disappear in the silence.
+Research supports what many children of Holocaust survivors already know: their family’s Holocaust history didn’t disappear in the silence.
 Stress and trauma can leave biological imprints passed down through DNA, according to research on intergenerational trauma and epigenetics by Dr. Rachel Yehuda.
+They had good intentions for staying silent, but their silence often made the inherited trauma worse.

-They had good intentions for staying silent, but unfortunately, that silence often made the inherited trauma worse.
-And for some Holocaust survivors, the silence was less about survival or protection and more about not seeing themselves as survivors at all.
+However, for some Holocaust survivors, silence was less about survival or protection and more about not seeing themselves as survivors at all.

 4. Some Didn’t Consider Themselves “Holocaust Survivors”

 Felice’s story shows how deeply this hierarchy shaped identity.
-A French family hid baby Felice during the war.
-Meanwhile, the Nazis murdered her parents in Auschwitz, and Nazi forces killed the rest of her family.
+A French family hid Felice as a baby during the war.
+Meanwhile, the Nazis murdered her parents in Auschwitz-Birkenau, and Nazi forces killed the rest of her family.
 After the war, she lived in a series of orphanages.
 And still Felice said, “I’m not a survivor.
 I didn’t go through a camp.”
-In time, Felice was able to say she was a survivor “in her own way” because everyone in her family perished, but many who hid or emigrated could not.The Definition of a Holocaust Survivor
+In time, Felice was able to say she was a survivor “in her own way” because everyone in her family perished, but many who hid or emigrated could not.

 Today, the United States Holocaust Memorial Museum defines a “Holocaust survivor” broadly to include any person, Jewish or non-Jewish, who was